Devd921/Lofi-Girl-Radio/README.md

 - A timer that selects the duration and cuts the selected video.
 - Can be used with the screen off or in the background.

+Adds time and date as a “watch face” for the watch version.

 [fr] fonctionnalités du site :

 - Un mode sombre ou clair.